mohit-bhandari45/Accredian-frontend-task/README.md

 cd Accredian-frontend-task
 ```

-Install all the packeages by npm i and run server by running the commands.
+Install all the packages by npm i and run app by running the commands.

 ```
 npm i